Note on Nikan

 seem to be two credible routes to the term as it was used in seventeenth century, and they are not mutually compatible, at least not easily.

-the approach that nikan is han 漢 --not only in meaning, but in derivation.
+the approach that nikan is han 漢 --not only in meaning, but in origin.
 This makes a lot of sense to me, and I concluded that with some modifications it

 is the preferred explanation today.
-There is one logical objection, which is that the attested Jurchen word corresponding to han was han (the character in the image).
+There is one logical objection, which is that the attested Jurchen word corresponding to 漢 was han (the character in the image, from the Yongning si)).
 If

-there was already a good Jurchen word for 漢, and it was the character in the image (my citation was from the Yongning si), then why was a new word needed?
+there was already a good Jurchen word for 漢, and it was the character in the image , then why was a new word needed?
 And

 monuments could be easily read aloud by sixteenth-century Jurchens.
 They could be looking at the Jurchen character and see, essentially, nothing.
 Or, they could be looking at